On the defect in the generalized Grunwald--Wang problem: Introduction

 \begin{cor} Let $k=\Q$ (resp. $k=\Q_2$).
 If $T$ is an infinite set of discrete valuations of $K$ coming from closed points of ${\bf P}^1_\Q$ (resp. from rational points of ${\bf P}^1_{\Q_2}$), the quotient $\left(\prod_{v\in T} H^1(K_v,\Z/8\Z)\right)/\overline{H^1(K, \Z/8\Z)}$ can be infinite. \end{cor}

 {As a by-product of the above result, we also obtain:

-\begin{cor} In the case $k=\Q_2$ the subgroup $\Sha^2_{\omega}(\mu_8 ^{\otimes 2})\subset H^2(K,\mu_8 ^{\otimes 2})$ consisting of elements with trivial image in $H^2(K_v,\mu_8 ^{\otimes 2})$ for all but finitely many $v \in {\bf P}^1_k$ is infinite. \end{cor}
+\begin{cor} In the case $k=\Q_2$ the subgroup $\Sha^2_{\omega}(K,\mu_8 ^{\otimes 2})\subset H^2(K,\mu_8 ^{\otimes 2})$ consisting of elements with trivial image in $H^2(K_v,\mu_8 ^{\otimes 2})$ for all but finitely many $v \in {\bf P}^1_k$ is infinite. \end{cor}

-The interest in the groups $\Sha^2_{\omega}(\mu_m ^{\otimes 2})$ stems from the fact that they control weak approximation on quotients of semisimple simply connected $K$-groups by finite abelian constant subgroups.
-Whether they can be nontrivial was asked by M. L. Nguyen in (\cite{manlinh}, Question 3 of Section 3).}
+The interest in the groups $\Sha^2_{\omega}(K,\mu_m ^{\otimes 2})$ stems from the fact that they control weak approximation on quotients of semisimple simply connected $K$-groups by finite abelian constant subgroups.
+Whether they can be nontrivial was asked by M. L. Nguyen in (\cite{manlinh}, Question 3 at the end of Section 3.4).}

 We shall prove the above statements in more general form in Sections \ref{sec1} and \ref{sec2}.